-Based on their experiences and business needs, employers may consider a full or partial switch to homeworking for staff and flexible arrangements such as compressed hours (full-time hours over fewer days), annualised hours (fixed number of annual hours with core hours), job sharing and changes to start and finish times (flexitime).
+Based on their experiences and business needs, employers may consider a full or partial switch to homeworking for staff (which can be introduced under a hybrid working scheme) and flexible arrangements such as compressed hours (full-time hours over fewer days), annualised hours (fixed number of annual hours with core hours), job sharing and changes to start and finish times (flexitime).
 Agile working, a term used to describe a method of adaptable working that can respond quickly to business need, can include flexible working arrangements.

 Employers should adopt a fair and consistent approach for flexible working for their workforce that avoids a potential discrimination claim.
 A permanent change to working hours or location will require a variation to employment contracts.